asood-life/akios-conquest/README.md

 <div>
    <h4>Minmax Algorithm (Alpha - Beta Pruning)</h4>
    <div>
       The Minimax Algorithm is a renowned decision-making technique employed in two-player games.
 It traverses the <b>game tree</b>, assessing potential moves until reaching <b>terminal states</b> like victory, defeat or draw.
 At these endpoints, it assigns <b>scores</b> to denote the outcome for each player.
-The algorithm prioritizes selecting the move that maximizes the outcome for one player while minimizing it for the opponent.
+The algorithm prioritizes selecting the move that maximizes the outcome for one player while minimizing it for opponent.
 This strategic approach enables optimal decision-making by meticulously considering potential future outcomes.
    </div>
    <br>
    <div>
       The algorithm seeks to maximize the player's winning prospects while minimizing the opponent's.
 However navigating through the exhaustive game tree can incur substantial computational costs in intricate games such as Chess.
 Enter <b>alpha-beta pruning</b>, a clever optimization strategy.
-By <b>selectively trimming branches of the game tree</b> that offer inferior outcomes, alpha-beta pruning markedly <b>shrinks the search space</b> without sacrificing the algorithm's performance.
-This refined method upholds the Minmax's fundamental principles while enhancing its performance, resulting in a much faster and more nuanced decision-making within strategic gaming environments.
+By <b>selectively trimming branches of the game tree</b> that offer inferior outcomes, alpha-beta pruning markedly <b>shrinks the search space</b> without sacrificing algorithm's performance.
+This refined method upholds the Minmax's fundamental principles while enhancing its performance, resulting in a more nuanced decision-making within strategic gaming environments.
    </div>
    <br>
    <div>